SonicHedghog/Senior-Fit/README.md

 ![](Images/unity_1.png)

 * Select both Android (as well as its packages) and iOS Build Support on the modules screen.
+Then click `Install`.

 ![](Images/unity_2.png)